JoeWroe/mars-rover/README.md

 ```
 As a NASA controller,
 So that I can explore a particular part of Mars,
-I would like to be able to land a Mars Rover on the plateau.
+I'd like to be able to land a Mars Rover on the plateau.
 ```

 **User Story 3:**
 *This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.*
 ```
 As a NASA controller,
-So that we can get a complete view of the surrounding terrain to send back to Earth,
+So that I can get a complete view of the surrounding terrain to send back to Earth,
-I would like to be able to start and stop our camera from recording.
+I'd like to be able to start and stop our camera from recording.
 ```

 **User Story 4:**